 The financial statements of SMU Ventures Pte.
-Ltd. with a paid-up capital of \$1 (2021: \$1) have not been consolidated with the University Company's financial statements as the University Company is of the view that the subsidiary is not material to the University Company.
+Ltd. and SMU Overseas Pte.
+Ltd. with a paid-up capital of \$1 (2022: \$1) and \$1 respectively have not been consolidated with the University Company's financial statements as the University Company is of the view that the subsidiaries are not material to the University Company.
 The balances and transactions of the University Company are not affected by the non-consolidation.